 Hostels are colourful and quirky, so are the people within them and the dinners that they cook.
 If you are not the type to find amusement in assembling a plate full of cookies for dinner then you may easily become disillusioned by the trials of imperfect accommodation.
 One reason why I have become so attached to my favourite hostels is because a good one can feel like a rare gem.

-If, like me, you have been travelling between hostels for a while you may have experienced shower insecurity.
+There is a darker side to Hostel life.
+If, like me, you have been travelling for a while you may have experienced shower insecurity.
 It is stressful ferrying yourself from one shower to the next.
 Just when you begin to trust one you must leave it for another.
 The showers can be difficult to navigate, hot and cold taps aren’t always labelled, one microscopic shift of the handle can render you either freezing or scalded.

 In the past I have made the mistake of placing too much trust in a new hostel shower.
 Never again will I undress before turning it on.
 Imagine yourself at your most vulnerable, naked and shivering waiting for the water to warm up so that you can step in… but it isn’t happening.
 You are left powerless with no way of telling whether it ever will.
 You begin to doubt the way that you turned it on and lean in to desperately tinker with the dials while your arm takes a battering in the freezing water.
 Still nothing.